 Start Date.
-June 15, 2022, or as soon as possible after hiring approval.
+As soon as possible after hiring approval.

-To apply, please send a CV/resume, a cover letter, and the names and email addresses or phone numbers of three professional references to Sumi Han (email@example.com) by June 1, 2022.
+To apply, please send a CV/resume, a cover letter, and the names and email addresses or phone numbers of three professional references to Sumi Han (firstname.lastname@example.org).

 University of Illinois conducts criminal background checks on all job candidates upon acceptance of a contingent offer.
 Convictions are not a bar to employment.
 The University of Illinois System requires candidates selected for hire to disclose any documented finding of sexual misconduct or sexual harassment and to authorize inquiries to current and former employers regarding findings of sexual misconduct or sexual harassment.
 For more information, visit Policy on Consideration of Sexual Misconduct in Prior Employment.
 As a qualifying federal contractor, the University of Illinois System uses E-Verify to verify employment eligibility.